What are the Pros and Cons of Registered Agent Service?

 CAN THE REGISTERED AGENT BE THE OWNER OF THE COMPANY?

 Yes, the registered agent can be the owner of the company.
-Any individual that meets the registered agent eligibility requirements can serve as a registered agent – including the owner of the company.
+Any individual that meets the eligibility requirements of a registered can serve as a registered agent – including the owner of the company.

 IS A REGISTERED AGENT REQUIRED FOR AN LLC?